jbritain/glint-aperture/README.md

-# aperture-test-pack
+# Glint (Aperture edition)
-Shaderpack to test Iris' new Aperture pipeline
+This is a port of my Minecraft shaderpack Glint to Iris' new Aperture pipeline